Agos95/sportchemy/docs/content/docs/shortcodes/_index.md

 produces the single card in the [homepage]({{< relref "/#match-card-shortcode" >}}).

 {{< callout warning >}}
-This shortcode does not render correctly in the book layout.
+This shortcode does not render correctly in the book layout or in posts.

+The issue may be related to the `article-container`, and it is being investigated.
 {{</ callout >}}